 Eating sweets sounds like a simple pleasure.
-And though partaking of wagashi (和菓子), or traditional Japanese snacks, is certainly enjoyable, it is a far from simple field.
+And though partaking of wagashi (和菓子), or traditional Japanese snack is certainly enjoyable, it is a far from simple field.

 Sakura-mochi is a flattened piece of pounded rice, dyed pink, which is filled with sweet bean paste, rolled into a crepe, and then partially wrapped with a salted cherry leaf.
-It was invented by a wagashi shop (Yamamoto-Ya), still located along the banks of the Sumida River, in the early 19th century.
-They became the craze of old Edo, then spread throughout the country and have become a standard part of spring in Japan.
+It was invented in the early 19th century by a wagashi shop (Yamamoto-Ya), still located along the banks of the Sumida River.
+They became the craze of old Edo, and then spread throughout the land, eventually becoming an iconic spring sweet.

-If you are fortunate enough for that to occur, the next, inevitable question arises.
-Do you eat the leaf or not?
+If you are offered these traditional sweets (or buy them yourself) the inevitable question arises: Do you eat the leaf or not?
 Well, the leaf is edible and in my opinion delicious.
 However, it’s a matter of personal taste.
 In this area most people eat the leaf, though it seems that in Kyoto many people just savor the leaf’s aroma.

 One more point to remember.
 Do not confuse sakura-mochi or domyoji with May’s sweet kashiwa-mochi(柏餅).
 This is a similar sweet-bean filled rice cake wrapped with the leaf of a Japanese oak.
 It is associated with Childrens Day (May 5), because these leaves do not fall from the tree until the tree starts budding, which for the Japanese symbolizes a harmonious flow from one generation to the next.

 When eating Kashiwa-mochi you should DEFINITELY NOT EAT THE LEAF, as it is not edible.
-There is a story I heard about the Showa Emperor upsetting his stomach by not following that rule (the Emperor it seems should not leave anything on his plate).
+There is a story I heard that the Showa Emperor, having been educated to never leave anything on his plate, once upset his stomach by not following that rule.